Ken Myers Change of ADDERESS!

 I could use that amp hour cutoff that Bob Kopski is working on.
 On the Emily, I'm afraid the LVC on one speed control would drop out and cause power loss on one side.
 Yes, I do have both the batteries and speed controls paralleled with an "octopus."

 My next electric seaplane will have an Astro 19 mounted on a pylon.
 What cooling does this need?
 Do I make a plenum between the motor and the cowling?
 There are no holes in the case.
-I think that the Astro magnets take more heat but I don't like how hot it gets when
+I think that the Astro magnets take more heat but I don't like how hot it gets when I hold it in my hand for test running, a very dangerous practice, BTW.

 I enjoy the Ampeer and appreciate your work in propagating electric information.